-Anyone who plays Counter Strike: Global Offensive regularly knows that weapon skins are one of the most important features of the game.
+Anyone who plays Counter Strike 2 regularly knows that weapon skins are one of the most important features of the game.
 The gameplay is of course important, but the skins economy is where many players hope to make a fortune.
-Steam users very often sell CS:GO (CS2) skins for a lot of money, which is why it’s such an important thing for so many players.
+Steam users very often sell CS2 skins for a lot of money, which is why it’s such an important feature for so many players.
+Covert items, in particular, have become a form of currency in the CS2 skin economy, as their high value and demand make them a preferred medium of exchange among traders.

 There are multiple ways to obtain new weapon skins for your Steam inventory.
-The most popular method is to simply open weapon cases, which contain random skins inside.
+The most popular method is to simply open CS2 weapon cases, which contain random skins inside.
 Players can also trade with each other or purchase skins from third-party online markets.
-However, there is an easy way to obtain free CS:GO (CS2) skins, without spending a single dime.
-Here is all you need to know about the trade-up contract feature in CS:GO.
+However, there is an easy way to obtain free CS2 skins, without spending a single dime.
+Here is all you need to know about the trade-up contract feature in CS2, a system that was updated to allow players to obtain knives and gloves by exchanging multiple covert-grade skins.
+Items created through this process may be subject to trade restrictions, impacting their liquidity and market value.

 Here are some basic rules, which trade-up contracts follow:

-• You can’t combine StatTrack and normal skins (if you trade 10 StatTrack skins you will get a StatTrack skin a weapon grade higher)
+• You can’t combine StatTrak and normal skins (if you trade-up StatTrak skins you will get a StatTrak skin a weapon grade higher)

 • The collection of weapon skin you get depends on the skins you trade-in.
 Each skin you use in a trade-up contract increases the chances that the outcome skin will be from the same collection by 10% (meaning that, for example if you put in 10 skins from the Italy collection, you will have a 100% chance to get a skin from that collection)

-• You must always use 10 skins of identical quality.
+• You must always use 10 skins of identical CS2 skin quality.
 After a successful trade-up you will receive a skin one weapon grade higher quality than the skins you traded.

 Although the process itself might be completely random, it’s still one of the best ways to utilize skins that you don’t need.
-Many players have a collection of common cheap skins, which would be hard to sell on the Steam marketplace or anywhere else.
-However, with a trade-up contract, you can try your hand at giving up a number of skins you don’t need to receive a much more valuable item.
+Some players use a simulator to estimate possible outcomes before committing to a trade up.
+Many players have a collection of common cheap CS2 skins, which would be hard to sell on the Steam marketplace or anywhere else.
+However, with a trade-up contract, you can try your hand at giving up a number of skins you don’t need to receive an expensive CS2 skin.

 Although a trade-up contract is technically completely random, you can influence the outcome skin.
 In order to do this, you must first understand float values.